ydaniv/uijet/bfdocs/src/guides/application.md

 # Authoring an Application with uijet

+Let's review the basic flow of authoring an application using uijet.
+We're going to use AMD module loader for the example bellow.

 Every application that uses uijet needs to initialize uijet using it's `init()` method.

 ## uijet.init()